 The STEP program helps SNAP eligible students gain skills and access training to increase their ability to gain employment.
-Students are provided with individual case management services focused on career and internship readiness, as well as training and education opportunities.
+Students are provided with individual case management services focused on retention, helping each student to reach the critical point of graduation.

 Am I eligible for STEP?

 1.)
 Currently receiving (or are eligible to receive) SNAP benefits;

 3.)
 Attending as either an undergraduate or post-bac student.

 If this describes you, please complete the Interest Form: